Legal

 — Rod De Llano, Founding Partner, Danziger & De Llano

 Epidemiological data shows that female mesothelioma mortality rates have not declined as steeply as male rates in recent decades [13].
 While the male decline reflects reduced occupational exposure after regulatory changes in the 1970s and 1980s, the persistence of female mesothelioma rates suggests ongoing non-occupational exposure sources.
-Hairdressers and barbers face additional occupational talc exposure through professional use of talc-containing styling products, creating a dual-exposure pathway for women in these professions.
+Hairdressers and barbers face additional occupational exposure to the substance through professional use of powder-containing styling products, creating a dual-exposure pathway for women in these professions.

 Women also experience secondary asbestos exposure by laundering work clothing contaminated with asbestos fibers brought home by spouses and family members employed in asbestos-intensive industries.
-The combination of secondary household exposure and personal talc use may create compounding cancer risk that neither source alone would produce.
+The combination of secondary household exposure and personal cosmetic powder use may create compounding cancer risk that neither source alone would produce.

 How Does the EU Talc Ban Compare to U.S. Regulation?

 The divergence between European and American regulatory approaches to talc has created a two-tier safety standard for consumers on either side of the Atlantic.
-In 2024, the European Chemicals Agency (ECHA) classified talc as a Category 1B carcinogen under the Classification, Labelling and Packaging (CLP) Regulation, triggering a mandatory phase-out of talc in all cosmetic products across EU member states by 2027 [4].
+In September 2024, ECHA's Committee for Risk Assessment (RAC) concluded that talc should be classified as a Category 1B carcinogen under the Classification, Labelling and Packaging (CLP) Regulation [4].
+Once the European Commission formally adopts this classification, it would trigger a mandatory phase-out of the substance in all cosmetic products across EU member states, with industry sources expecting a ban as early as 2027.

 What Did Court Documents Reveal About Industry Knowledge of Contamination?

-Litigation against talc manufacturers has produced a trove of internal corporate documents demonstrating that companies were aware of asbestos contamination in their talc supplies for decades before public disclosure.
-Johnson & Johnson—the largest defendant in talc litigation—faced particularly damaging revelations when internal memos, geological surveys, and laboratory reports were unsealed during trial proceedings [14].
+Litigation against talc manufacturers has produced a trove of internal corporate documents demonstrating that companies were aware of asbestos contamination in their supplies of the mineral for decades before public disclosure.
+Johnson & Johnson—the largest defendant in talc litigation—faced particularly damaging revelations when internal memos, geological surveys, and laboratory reports were unsealed during trial proceedings [16].

 — Rod De Llano, Founding Partner, Danziger & De Llano

 Johnson & Johnson discontinued its talc-based baby powder in North America in 2020 and worldwide in 2023, replacing the formula with cornstarch.
-The company has faced over 60,000 lawsuits related to talc contamination and attempted multiple corporate restructuring strategies—including controversial subsidiary bankruptcy filings—to manage its talc litigation liability.
-Courts have increasingly rejected these restructuring attempts as improper uses of bankruptcy protection.
+The company has faced tens of thousands of lawsuits related to the contamination and attempted multiple corporate restructuring strategies — including controversial subsidiary bankruptcy filings — to manage its product litigation liability.
+Courts have repeatedly rejected these restructuring attempts, including a March 2025 ruling striking down J&J's proposed $8 billion settlement [16].
+The full scope of talc litigation is detailed in our guide to the 90,000 talc lawsuits that make up the largest mass tort in U.S. history, including J&J's failed bankruptcy strategies and the IARC reclassification.

 What Cosmetic Products May Contain Asbestos-Contaminated Talc?